material-foundation/flutter-packages/README.md

 ### Bundling font files in your application's assets

-The `google_fonts` will automatically use matching font files in your `pubspec.yaml`'s `assets` (rather than fetching them at runtime via HTTP).
+The `google_fonts` package will automatically use matching font files in your `pubspec.yaml`'s `assets` (rather than fetching them at runtime via HTTP).
 Once you've settled on the fonts you want to use:

 1. Download the font files from [https://fonts.google.com](https://fonts.google.com).
 You only need to download the weights and styles you are using for any given family.
 Italic styles will include `Italic` in the filename.
 Font weights map to file names as follows:

 ```dart